Board of Directors

 Advocating on issues that are important to parents and school councils, can determine outcomes that best support the students of today and into the future.

-Ken is a single father, with a daughter in a grade 5 “Connections” class, and understands the dynamics of blended families and the challenges facing students with two homes.
+Ken is a single father, with a daughter in a “Connections” class, and understands the dynamics of blended families and the challenges facing students with two homes.
 A big supporter of the “Pay it Forward” and “Random Acts of Kindness” movements, Ken believes there is a special magic in children, and when given the right environment, support, and chance to be heard, they can accomplish so much.

 Ken feels that each student has their own unique requirements, strengths and ways of learning, and need the educational tools and resources to be successful as they grow and their needs change.